Create the shapes on which you want to apply the Shape Builder tool.

 If no art style is available on mouse down or mouse release, then the art style of the topmost selected object in the Layers panel, is applied.

-For coloring, you can override these rules by selecting Color Swatches from the Pick Color From drop-down list in the Shape Builder Tool Options dialog box.
-For details, see Setting the Shape Builder tool options.
+You can override these coloring rules.
+Select Color Swatches from the Pick Color From drop-down list in the Shape Builder Tool Options dialog.
+You can also set the Shape Builder tool options.

-Pressing Shift+click+drag displays a rectangular marquee, which allows you to easily merge multiple paths.
+Select Shift+click+drag for a rectangular marquee, which allows you to easily merge multiple paths.

-In Erase mode, you can delete regions within selected shapes.
-If you delete a region that is shared by multiple objects, the shapes are broken in such a way that the regions selected by the marquee are removed from the shapes.
+In the Erase mode, you can delete regions within selected shapes.
+If you delete a region shared by multiple objects, the shapes are broken so that the regions selected by the marquee are removed from the shapes.

 You can also delete edges in erase mode.
 This option is useful when you want to clear the remaining portions after creating the required shape.